NorthOcean/MSN/README.md

 Official implementation of the paper "MSN: Multi-Style Network for Trajectory Prediction".

-Please see [Codes for the Trajectory Prediction Network MSN](https://NorthOcean.github.io/2022-06-30-msn/) for more details.
+Please see [The Homepage of MSN](https://northocean.github.io/MSN/index) for more details.